 Starting your own dog walking business is easier than ever today thanks to sites like Rover.

 If you love spending time with animals and caring for them, becoming a dog sitter or dog walker may sound like a fun way to make money.

-If you want to know how to become a dog sitter on Rover, it’s a lot simpler than starting your own private pet sitting business from scratch.
+If you want to know how to become a dog walker on Rover, it’s a lot simpler than starting your own private pet sitting business from scratch.